FedEx Corp. founder Fred Smith will step down as CEO in June

 “FedEx has changed the world by connecting people and possibilities for the last 50 years,” Smith said in a statement that also praised Subramaniam's ability to guide the company.
 Smith said he will focus on global issues including sustainability, innovation, and public policy.

 Subramaniam, 56, joined the company in 1991 and served in several marketing and management jobs in Asia and the United States.
 He rose to become the chief marketing and communications officer, and also served as the top executive of FedEx Express.
-He joined the FedEx board in 2020 and will remain a director.
+He became president and chief operating officer in 2019 and joined the FedEx board the following year.
+He will remain a director.

+Smith said that for the past several years he had recommended to FedEx directors that if he died or became disabled they should name Subramaniam CEO and appoint an independent chairman.
+On Monday, the board appointed a current director, Brad Martin, as vice chairman and Smith’s designated successor as chairman.

 Smith broke the news to FedEx employees in a memo that retraced some of the Memphis, Tennessee-based company’s history.
 FedEx started with 14 planes and 389 team members, who delivered 186 packages on the first day of operations.